davider0/applegl/README.md

 # AppleGL

-AppleGL is a tool intended to generate fully customizable Apple-style shaders without having to know how to program in GLSL, with the help of AI-generated JSON prompts
+AppleGL is a tool intended to generate fully customizable Apple-style shaders without having to know how to program in GLSL